sisi-hacks/Brizo/VERCEL-DEPLOYMENT.md

-# 🚀 Brizo Vercel Deployment Guide
+# 🚀 Brizo Full-Stack Vercel Deployment Guide

-Complete guide for deploying Brizo on Vercel with both frontend and backend.
+Complete guide for deploying Brizo as a **single full-stack project** on Vercel.

 ## 📋 Prerequisites